MyTypistMVP/backend/prompt.md

 The agent should continuously read and analyze the entire codebase to detect changes.
 When changes are identified, the agent should analyze the existing code patterns, architectural decisions, coding style, and implementation approaches.
 It should think exactly like the original developer, ensuring that any modifications strictly follow the established coding patterns and practices already present in the codebase.
 It should not introduce new coding approaches, patterns, or styles that deviate from what has already been implemented, and if a deviation is needed, it should ask for permission.

 The agent must thoroughly analyze the existing codebase before making any changes to understand the established patterns.
 It must pay attention to naming conventions, error handling approaches, data structure usage, and architectural patterns already in use.
 It must consider the existing code organization, module structure, and dependency management approaches.
 It must evaluate the current testing patterns, logging approaches, and configuration management styles.
 It should only update files when there is a clear necessity, not for cosmetic or preference-based changes.
 It should update the context of this file after each feature completion and update this replit.md file when new patterns or rules are discovered during development.
 It must follow DRY (Don't Repeat Yourself) principles – eliminating duplicate code, commits, and object instantiation.
 It must ensure database migrations match model declarations (column names, nullable fields, foreign keys) and proactively check and update related files when making changes – not waiting to be told.
 After every feature completion, it should analyze and remove unused imports and dead code.
 It should provide a concise summary after each feature: group methods/functions under each file created/modified, with a one-sentence purpose.
 It must update the Application Summary section at the end of this file when new features or major functionality are implemented.
 The agent's life depends on maintaining absolute consistency with the existing codebase patterns and never introducing foreign coding approaches that conflict with the established development style.

-## Recent Feature/Refactor Summary

-### app/tasks/document_tasks.py
-- `generate_document_thumbnail`: Now uses Pillow, pdf2image, and docx2pdf to generate real thumbnails for DOCX, PDF, and image files.
-Removed all placeholder logic and comments.

-### app/tasks/payment_tasks.py
-- `send_payment_success_notification`, `send_payment_failure_notification`, `send_subscription_renewal_notification`: Now use the real EmailService to send notifications (SendGrid/SMTP), removed all print/log-only and placeholder logic.

-All placeholder, "for now", and TODO comments in these modules have been removed.
-All notification and thumbnail logic is now production-grade.
+## Rules for Implementation
+- NEVER create new files for features that can be enhanced in existing files
+- Always check existing codebase to edit before you just go adding new files or routes that was already existi

 ## System Architecture